U.S. News Rankings

 |SAT/ACT scores must be received by||March 1|

-The student-faculty ratio at University of Scranton is 11:1, and the school has 50.2 percent of its classes with fewer than 20 students.
-The most popular majors at University of Scranton include: Biology/Biological Sciences, General; Elementary Education and Teaching; Kinesiology and Exercise Science; Registered Nursing/Registered Nurse; and Speech Communication and Rhetoric.
-The average freshman retention rate, an indicator of student satisfaction, is 89.2 percent.
+The student-faculty ratio at University of Scranton is 11:1, and the school has 49 percent of its classes with fewer than 20 students.
+The most popular majors at University of Scranton include: Registered Nursing/Registered Nurse; Speech Communication and Rhetoric; Biology/Biological Sciences, General; Human Services, General; and Kinesiology and Exercise Science.
+The average freshman retention rate, an indicator of student satisfaction, is 88.3 percent.

 |Student gender distribution|

 |Undergraduate men who are members of a fraternity||N/A|

 |Undergraduate women who are members of a sorority||N/A|

 University of Scranton offers a number of student services including nonremedial tutoring, women's center, placement service, health service, and health insurance.
 University of Scranton also offers campus safety and security services like 24-hour foot and vehicle patrols, late night transport/escort service, 24-hour emergency telephones, lighted pathways/sidewalks, student patrols, and controlled dormitory access (key, security card, etc).
 Of the students at University of Scranton, 18 percent have cars on campus.
 Alcohol is permitted for students of legal age at University of Scranton.

 |Health insurance offered||Yes|

 Paying for School

 At University of Scranton, 72.8 percent of full-time undergraduates receive some kind of need-based financial aid and the average need-based scholarship or grant award is $19,626.